-With the Tucson area’s population approaching 1 million, maintaining healthy air, understanding the sources of pollution and initiating steps to curb pollution are important.
+National standards are established by the U.S. Environmental Protection Agency (EPA) to ensure that our air remains healthy and to protect the visibility of our natural areas.
+With the population of the Tucson region at 1 million, maintaining healthy air, understanding the sources of pollution and initiating steps to curb pollution are important.

 Currently, air in the Tucson region meets all of the federal environmental health standards.
 However, several air pollutants (ground-level ozone, particulate matter, carbon monoxide) are of key significance in our area.
 Of these three, ground-level ozone is of the greatest concern since increasing levels may exceed the total concentrations recommended by the federal health standard.
 Although air pollutants are emitted from commercial and industrial sources, the majority of manmade air pollution in the county comes from motor vehicle use.